baggerspion/therealpadams.github.io/_posts/2016-12-30-lehmans-law-2.md

 flag-up any technical debt that has been introduced.

-If the purpose of your Review meetings is simply to have your user stories accepted, you're kinda getting it wrong.
+If the purpose of your Review meetings is simply to have your user stories accepted, you’re kinda getting it wrong.
 Review is really about gaining feedback from the Product Owner on your work.
 But Review is also a planing meeting: has your work during the sprint flagged the need for some additional, future user story for the backlog?
 Be honest with the Product Owner about any increase in technical debt; it may warrant a specific user story to refactor it out later.

 ### Little and Often

-So how do we handle Lehman's Second Law in agile projects?
+So how do we handle Lehman’s Second Law in agile projects?
 Little and often.
-In the "good ol' days" each release would end with a fairly substantial set of QA phases.
+In the “good ol’ days” each release would end with a fairly substantial set of QA phases.

-Contrary to popular agile opinion, I can come up with some decent reasons why having *some* dedicated QA at the end of a release cycle is a good thing.
-What's important however, is that the general approach agile teams should be taking is to constantly be mindful of their technical debt and constantly put in the effort to reduce it.
+Contrary to popular agile opinion, I can come up with some decent reasons why having some dedicated QA at the end of a release cycle is a good thing.
+What’s important however, is that the general approach agile teams should be taking is to constantly be mindful of their technical debt and constantly put in the effort to reduce it.